Vanvan Aumentado

-Maria Vanessa Cadorna-Aumentado, also known in Bohol as Vanvan (born May 21, 1981), is a Filipino businesswoman and politician.
-She is a member of the House of Representatives, representing the 2nd District of Bohol.
+Maria Vanessa Cadorna-Aumentado, also known in Bohol as Vanvan (born May 21, 1981), is a Filipino businesswoman, registered nurse and politician.
+She is a member of the House of Representatives, representing the 2nd District of Bohol since 2022.

 Early life and education

 Maria Vanessa Cadorna was born in May 21, 1981, and the youngest among six children.
 Her father is a ship captain and her mother is a school teacher.

 Vanvan graduated both class salutatorian at Duero Central Elementary School in 1994 and at Immaculate Academy in 1998.

 In college, she completed her Bachelor of Commerce major in Management at Holy Name University in 2002.

 She worked as a PSBank teller from 2003-2005 in Tagbilaran City.
 She then went back to school and took up Bachelor of Science Nursing from 2005-2009.

 She successfully passed the Licensure Board Exams for Nurses in July 2009.

 She became a Dialysis Nurse at the Bohol Medical Care Institute.

 She married Erico Aristotle Aumentado on September 7, 2003 with whom she has two sons and a daughter.